gimlet-io/gimlet-documentation/src/pages/blog/whats-next-for-fluxcd-and-gimlet.md

 It’s not known yet how maintainers will weather the uncertainty, and hard to assess how reliant the development of the tool was exclusively on Weaveworks employees.
 While 5 of the 9 [core maintainers](https://github.com/fluxcd/community/blob/main/CORE-MAINTAINERS) are now listed independent/freelancer,  industry giants such as Azure, GitLab and AWS utilize Flux as their gitops solution, the coming months will reveal what measures these players take to maintain the tool.

-It’ll all boil down to whether the giants are willing to stick with Flux for the sake of taking over maintenance, or whether they adopt other solutions, such as Argo CD.
-Or something completely new emerges.

 A recent development is that the core maintainer of Flux, Stefan Prodan was hired by **[ControlPlane](https://www.linkedin.com/feed/update/urn:li:activity:7155990780556320768/)**.
 We believe that this step aligns well with the project's goals, and certainly a positive event in light of the grim month we are passed now.

 ## What We’ll Do